Now Reading

 For instance, If I see someone has a proclivity or potential for trying a different genre or modality, I bring up this possibility to them.
 Encouragement can have surprising effects.
 Sometimes I’ll invite a writer to do a video with no sound (nothing fancy, just with their smart phone).
 And no one has asked them to do that before.
 So they do it, and then it leads to X, Y, and Z, and then like later down the chain of reactions, it will have like sparked a different kind of move in their short story or project.
 Which brings me to a vital aspect of my aesthetic, which is play.
 How do we get back to that early place of possibility–when we were kids in the sandbox?
 How to not be bogged down by doubt.

 AC: Before we end our conversation I wanted to ask you about your most recent book, Root Fractures and how you begin with Vietnamese, a language you continue to study.
-I am curious about your relationship to vietnamese and how it informs your work.
+I am curious about your relationship to Vietnamese and how it informs your work.

 DKN: Before I answer this, I have to share a bit of context: I didn’t know that Vietnamese was my first language until I watched a home video of myself as a three year old bossing everybody around, take pictures of the family in a slang-y southern Vietnamese dialect.
 When I started Kindergarten, my parents forbid me from speaking Vietnamese; I spoke English even when my parents spoke in Vietnamese.
 And then throughout my adolescence, I felt shame at not being able to speak Vietnamese around relatives.